gwang-kim/DiffusionCLIP/README.md

 This repo includes the official PyTorch implementation of DiffusionCLIP, a CLIP-based text-guided image manipulation method for Diffusion models.
 DiffuionCLIP leverages the sampling and inversion processes based on [DDIM](https://arxiv.org/abs/2010.02502) sampling and its reversal, which not only accelerate the manipulation but also enable nearly **perfect inversion**.
 DiffusonCLIP can perform following tasks.

 * Manipulation of Images in Trained Domain & to Unseen Domain
+  * Our method can even manipulate ImageNet-512 images successfully, which haven't rarely tried due to the diversity of ImageNet images.
 * Image Translation from Unseen Domain into Another Unseen Domain
 * Generation of Images in Unseen Domain from Strokes
 * Multiple attribute changes